 As the county strives for organizational excellence it is of paramount importance to continue to progress in linking departmental program and service initiatives to key organizational priorities and strategies.

 Public Safety - County Sheriff

 Department Goal: To protect and serve the citizens of the county and region with professionalism

 and pride.

-Commissioner Enhance Public Safety; Health and Well-Being of County Citizens
+Commissioner Public Health and Safety

 Priority Area:

 Measure 1.
 Public Safety - Crime Rates/Citizen Survey